Connect with others who understand.

 Preventing Multiple Myeloma

-If you work with chemicals, make sure to take precautions in order to reduce your exposure.
-Follow proper occupational safety procedures and use personal protective equipment (PPE) to prevent chemicals from coming into contact with your skin, and to minimize the amount of chemical vapors you breathe in.
+If you work with chemicals, it’s important to take steps to reduce your exposure.
+Follow occupational safety guidelines at work and use personal protective equipment (PPE).
+This can help keep chemicals from touching your skin and may reduce the amount of chemical vapors you breathe in.

 Cancer Screening

-Cancer screening tests aim to identify early signs of cancer in people who may not yet have developed symptoms.
-However, doctors usually don’t screen for multiple myeloma, partially because it is rare, even for people who have myeloma risk factors.
+Cancer screening tests are used to find early signs of cancer in people who don’t have symptoms.
+However, doctors don’t usually screen for multiple myeloma, partially because it’s rare, even for people with myeloma risk factors.

 Knowing the Symptoms of Multiple Myeloma